 Blogging Since: 1998

 Point of Difference: Blogging over at ChrisBrogan.com, Chris is well known for being helpful.
-In fact he has built a whole business around it.
+In fact, he has built a whole business around it.
 And the best thing is, Chris is the real deal, he practices what he preaches.
 From making introductions and referrals to promoting others, Chris has mastered the art of doing business as a humanizer.
-If you haven’t read his book, Trust Agents, it is a must read for anyone who is considering blogging and social media as a career; not only will it help you to navigate your way through the blogosphere with integrity, it will inspire you to be a better person all around.
+If you haven’t read his book, Trust Agents, it is a must read for anyone who is considering working online; not only will it help you to navigate your way through the blogosphere with integrity, it will inspire you to be a better person all around.

 Blogging Since: 2005

-Point of Difference: Blogging over at Successful-Blog.com, Liz is known for natural ability for being authentic and making connections.
-Liz is all about people, cultivating relationships and developing meaningful connections, and you can see this through everything she does, whether it’s her conferences, her tweets on Twitter or her recognition of Successful & Outstanding Bloggers.
-If you’re not familiar with Liz, I highly suggest reading this post by Jade Craven – 25 Lessons You Can Learn from Liz Strauss, you’ll learn a lot.
+Point of Difference: Blogging over at Successful-Blog.com, Liz is known for her natural ability for being authentic and making connections.
+Liz is all about people, cultivating relationships and developing meaningful connections, and you can see this in everything she does, whether it’s her conferences, her tweets on Twitter, or her recognition of Successful & Outstanding Bloggers.

 Blogging Since: 2007

-Point of Difference: Blogging over at IttyBiz.com, Naomi is known for infusing her informational marketing and business posts with great storytelling techniques; she is immediately grabs your attention and keeps you on the edge of you seat.
-One of my favorite posts from her site is, A Home Business Marketing Lesson from My Local Sex Shop, not only fun to read but informative and thought provoking.
+Point of Difference: Blogging over at IttyBiz.com, Naomi is known for infusing her informational marketing and business posts with great storytelling techniques; she immediately grabs your attention and keeps you on the edge of your seat.
+One of my favorite posts from her site is A Home Business Marketing Lesson from My Local Sex Shop, not only fun to read but informative and thought provoking.